IsaacSchemm/DeviantArtFs/README.md

   * challenge_entry
   * motion_book
 * The profile_pic field in the user.profile expansion is not supported due to circular type definitions.
 Get it from the full profile object instead.
+* Some of the newer fields on the deviation object (like premium_folder_data or text_content) are not currently supported.
+* The api_session return object is ignored.

 ## Usage